 Inversion

 The apparent resistivity values obtained after measurement require inversion to produce a 2-D model of the resistivity structure beneath the profile.
 Inversion is the method by which a set of data is used to solve for a model with an approximation of the electrical properties of the subsurface.
 The inverse problem is non-unique, and with data errors, it requires constraints to be placed on the inversion, which can be done by solving it as a regularized optimization problem.
 For the purposes of this study, Occam’s inversion for ERT developed by LaBreque et al. (1996) was utilized using the 2-D inversion program, R2 (Binley 2011).
+Occam’s inversion (Constable et al. 1987) refers to the regularization process of the underdetermined problem that constrains changes in the model to be smooth.
 The objective function to be minimized is